PedroCristo/README-TEST/README.md

 ### Home Page

 ![Home Page](./assets/images/readme/features/tasty_blog_home-page.jpg)
 * The hero image welcomes the user with a short message advertising what the website is about.
-These are 3 images of a carousel with a button that once is pressed brings the user down to the highlighted recipes..<br>
+These are 3 images of a carousel with a button that once is pressed brings the user down to the highlighted recipes.<br>

 ### Home Page - Highilights Posts